adepierre/Caffe_AlphaZero/README.md

 ## TODO

 - [ ] Add a Elo-like rating system to monitor training improvement
-- [x] Separate self-playing and training in two threads running asynchronously (for example two separated networks with periodic updates)
+- [x] Separate self-playing and training in two threads running asynchronously (for example two separated networks with periodic updates) <-- In fact it did not speed up the process as the threads are waiting for the GPU to be available (see [https://github.com/BVLC/caffe/issues/5855](https://github.com/BVLC/caffe/issues/5855))
 - [x] Add the possibility to use symmetry
 - [ ] Parallelize MCTS and perform evaluation in batch
-- [ ] Add time limit instead of iteration limit when using MCTS for testing
+- [x] Add time limit instead of iteration limit when using MCTS for testing <--Set in the MCTS class, not called from the main file for now
 - [ ] Save memory buffer when the training process is stopped

 ## License